davoodharun/terragrunt-scaffolder/README.md

             - web
 ```

+## Ignore Files

+When initializing a project with `tgs init`, the following ignore files are created in the project root directory:

+### .gitignore

+The `.gitignore` file is configured to exclude the following from version control:
+- `.tgs/` and `.infrastructure/` directories
+- Local `.terraform` directories
+- `.tfstate` files and crash logs
+- Sensitive `.tfvars` files
+- Override files and CLI configuration files
+- Terragrunt cache directories and lock files
+- Generated backend files
+- Provider generated files
+- Temporary files, OS-specific files, binary files, and log files

+### .terraformignore

+The `.terraformignore` file specifies which files Terraform should ignore when uploading configurations to Terraform Cloud or Enterprise.
+It excludes:
+- `.tgs/` and `.infrastructure/` directories
+- Local `.terraform` directories
+- `.tfstate` files and crash logs
+- Sensitive `.tfvars` files
+- Override files and CLI configuration files
+- Terragrunt cache directories
+- Git directories and IDE/editor files
+- Documentation and test files

+### .terragruntignore

+The `.terragruntignore` file specifies which files Terragrunt should ignore.
+It excludes:
+- `.tgs/` and `.infrastructure/` directories
+- Local `.terraform` directories
+- `.tfstate` files and crash logs
+- Sensitive `.tfvars` files
+- Override files and CLI configuration files
+- Terragrunt cache directories
+- Git directories and IDE/editor files
+- Documentation and test files
+- Generated backend files

 ## Dependency Notation

 The `deps` field in the component configuration uses a special notation to define dependencies between components.
 This notation follows the format: